Claudio Ranieri takes over at Roma following Eusebio Di Francesco's departure | Goal.com

 Claudio Ranieri has been appointed AS Roma's manager following the departure of Eusebio Di Francesco.

-The former Fulham and Leicester City boss will be in the dugout for his first match on Monday as Roma are set to take on Empoli at the Stade Olimpico.
+The former Fulham and Leicester City boss will be in the dugout for the first match of his second spell on Monday when Roma face Empoli at the Stade Olimpico.

-Ranieri has signed a contract with the club through June as he will help the club see out the rest of the Serie A campaign.
+Ranieri has signed a contract with the club through to June and will help the club see out the rest of the Serie A campaign.

 “I’m delighted to be coming back home,” Ranieri said.